TriForceX/MiyooCFW/Readme.md

 # Beta Testing

-Here you have a list some of the beta or custom files, to access them go to **Beta Testing** folder [here](https://www.dropbox.com/sh/04vuy4vwbz7tdn1/AADNJWp3jVL-siCksUOROBGca?dl=0&lst=).
-This section is for advanced users, no guides are provided for this (just some notes from chats in _TXT_ files).
+Here you have a list some of the beta or custom files, to access them go to **Beta Testing** folder [here](https://www.dropbox.com/sh/q4maj1bkf7o02rd/AABMW7-zNTWxnBoi_qdFFSs0a?dl=0&lst=).
+This section is for advanced users, no guides are provided for this (just some notes from chats in **.txt** files).

 File | Notes
 :------------: | :------------